Sad Wings of Destiny: Reception and legacy

 During the Sad Wings sessions, Howells encouraged the band to work on a heavy metal cover of "Diamonds & Rust" by folk singer Joan Baez, but it did not appear on the album.
 The band had a hit in the UK with a re-recording of the cover version the following year, after they had moved to CBS Records.
 Gull released the version from the Sad Wings sessions in 1978 on the compilation album The Best of Judas Priest.

 Judas Priest's 1990 album Painkiller features a winged figure Halford has described as a futuristic version of the Fallen Angel from the Sad Wings of Destiny cover.
 The band's 2005 album Angel of Retribution—with Halford again in the band—revives the Fallen Angel again: the cover concept has the angel rise and seek retribution, and the song "Judas Rising" has him cast off his gloom and rise in optimism.

 After Halford left the group in the 1990s, Tim Owens was hired to replace him after auditioning "Victim of Changes" and "The Ripper".
 Downing and Tipton thereafter nicknamed Owens "The Ripper".
 Judas Priest's original singer Al Atkins recorded a version of "Victim of Changes" for his album Victim of Changes of 1998.
 Judas Priest frequently performed the song "Mother Sun" during the Sad Wings era, but never recorded it.
 The ballad, with its Queen-like vocals, has survived only in bootleg recordings.
 In 2014 Swedish metal band Portrait released a cover version as a B-side on a 2014 CD single.

 Track listing

-The Sad Wings of Destiny disc of the seventeen-disc Complete Albums Collection from 2012 puts the Side B tracks before those from "Side A".
+The Sad Wings of Destiny disc of the seventeen-disc Complete Albums Collection from 2012 puts the Side B tracks before those from "Side A", matching the track listing from the original album's back cover.
 "Prelude" did not appear on some pressings.